sheldonhull/sheldonhull.hugo/content/notes/development/tooling/task.md

 ## Install Tool From GitHub Release

-Without using any external dependency tooling, here's a way to add a task that might need to grab a binary) using `jq` and `curl`.
+Without using any external dependency tooling, here's a way to add a task that might need to grab a binary, using `jq` and `curl`.

 ```yaml
 init:ci: